 Few businesses can’t communicate without some kind of printed sales literature to hand out to customers and prospects.
-Organisations such as travel agencies, industrial manufacturers, insurance agencies, education institutions and many others depend on printed advertising to help make the sale.
+Organisations such as travel agencies, industrial manufacturers, insurance agencies and many others depend on printed advertising to help make the sale.
 The one thing that these companies have in common is that they use a brochure.

 People love tangible devices which is why brochures are a convenient medium.
 They provide information for prospects to take home and study at their leisure.